 Soldering copper, galvanized or stainless steel sheet metal?
-Whether you're soldering sheet metal in the shop or on a job site we've got you covered with the best selection of tools and sheet metal solder.
+Whether you are soldering pot metal on a job site or in the shop we have the best sheet metal soldering supplies and tools for you!

 Traditional soldering of both plumbing pipes and roofing parts using a Solder alloy made from 1/2 Tin and 1/2 Lead (50/50 alloy) dates back to the Romans two thousand years ago.
 This solder was also used to connect the stained glass pieces in all of the famous cathedral windows of the middle ages.
 Today, 50Sn/50Pb alloy is still the most common solder for joining fabricated segments of copper or galvanized steel to make flashings, gutter, valleys and flat-lock roof systems.